jeremilev/comp472-project/README.md

 # comp472-project

+## Quick notes
+- Only Human vs Human is fully supported at the moment.
+- Human vs Human is the default game parameter.

 ## Steps to start the program
 1. To play the game with the default parameters, run the ai_wargame.py file using this at your command line:
 ```